kwquan/CarPark/README.md

  _create_ref_external_table(ti): <br>
   a) In Airflow, go to Admin > Connections
 ![alt text](https://github.com/kwquan/CarPark/blob/main/gcp_db.png) <br>
-  b) Create connection to GCP[See above]
+  b) Create connection to GCP[See above] <br>
-  c) Please edit details as per your own
+  c) Please edit details as per your own <br>
-  d) The above function will use Bigquery hook to create an external table[RefAvail] using the latest blob
+  d) The above function will use Bigquery hook to create an external table[RefAvail] using the latest blob <br>
-  e) Latest blob name is obtained by pulling xcom time variable from previous function
+  e) Latest blob name is obtained by pulling xcom time variable from previous function <br>
-  f) The external table is required to join back the other details of latest prediction data later on
+  f) The external table is required to join back the other details of latest prediction data later on <br>